-If excessive slack is observed, snug up the tension adjusters.
-Care must be taken the chain is not over adjusted, as this adds pretension into the chain and reduces chain life.
+If excessive slack is observed, tighten the tension adjusters.
+Do not over-tighten the chain.
+Over-tightening adds pretension into the chain and reduces chain life.

 IMPORTANT!
-The main requirement of chain adjustment is to remove slack from the chain (take up the clearances in each link).
+The purpose of chain adjustment is to remove slack from the chain.
 It is easy to over tighten the chain, so great care is needed!

 Measure conveyor chain slack from the topside, inside the conveyor trough.
-The 12 ft (3.6 m) conveyor must be unfolded with side latches secured.
+Conveyor must be unfolded with side latches secured.

 Pull the chain up by hand at the middle and measure distance 'X'.
-Compare to the values in the table below.
-Adjust accordingly.